Voluntary and community sector and VCS referral form

 Havering Changing

-Havering Changing operate a community café which is open three times a week (Monday, Tuesday and Thursday).
+Havering Changing operate a community café which is open two times a week (Tuesday and Thursday from 9.30am to 2.30pm).

 The café is a place for newly settled individuals to come together to take part in a raft of social activities design to foster long term community bonds.